 Developing countries, upon completing digital switchover, will have some portions of a very valuable spectrum freed, which are known as the digital dividend.
 Different discussions are being conducted on how to optimally reallocate, and enable more efficient use of, the relevant part of these bands.
 In order to maximize both economic and social impacts, it will be appropriate to consider including potential use cases and best practices in ITU's library, and to hold regular international and regional workshops on that subject.

-10 New spectrum-access approaches

-With the ongoing demand for high data rates, there is pressure on the limited spectrum resource.
-Developing countries need to be aware of innovative schemes for improving spectrum efficiency and spectrum use, through training, seminars and case studies on actual deployments and trials.
-Areas of particular importance include:

-– sharing information and best practice on the use of dynamic spectrum access (DSA) approaches;

-– reviews around the possibility of applying DSA approaches to enable better and more cost-effective provision of services.

-11 Online spectrum licensing
+10 Online spectrum licensing

 As part of smart government, public services are increasingly being offered over mobile and online platforms.
 The process of spectrum licensing can also be automated, and the process of receiving requests for spectrum use and licensing can be made available online and on smart devices.
 Training and case studies can be offered to the developing countries in order for them to benefit from the experience of countries that have deployed such systems.